CoPhy-PGNN: Learning Physics-guided Neural Networks with Competing Loss Functions for Solving Eigenvalue Problems: Conclusions and future work

 \section{Conclusions and future work}

-This work proposed novel strategies to address the problem of competing physics loss functions in PGNN.
-For the general problem of solving eigen-value equations, we designed a PGNN model \proposed{} and demonstrated its efficacy in two target applications in quantum mechanics and electromagnetic propagation.
-From our results, we found that: 1) PG loss helps to extrapolate and gives the model better generalizablity; and 2) Using labeled data along with PG loss results in more stable PGNN models.
+This paper proposed novel strategies to address the problem of competing physics-guided (PG) loss functions in PGNN.
+For the general problem of solving eigenvalue equations, we designed a PGNN model named \proposed{} and demonstrated its efficacy in two target applications in quantum mechanics and electromagnetic propagation.
+From our results, we found that: 1) PG loss helps to extrapolate to unseen testing scenarios and imparts better generalizablity to the results; and 2) Using labeled data along with PG loss results in more stable PGNN models.
 Moreover, we visualized the loss landscape to give a better understanding of how the combination of both labeled data loss and PG loss leads to better generalization performance.
-We have also demonstrated the generalizability of our \proposed{} to multiple application domains with varying types of physics loss functions, as well as its scalability to large systems.
+We have also demonstrated the generalizability of our \proposed{} to multiple application domains with varying types of PG loss functions, as well as its scalability to large systems.
 Future work can focus on reducing the training time of our model so as to perform extensive hyper-parameter tuning to reach a better global minima.
 Finally, while this work empirically demonstrated the value of \proposed{} in combating with competing PG loss terms, future work can focus on theoretical analyses of our approach.